abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

     ![](../media/lab-05/image27.png)

-    We need to write an expression which would execute until either the value of **varCounter is 3** or value **varIsSuccess is Yes**.
+    We need to write an expression that would execute until either the value of **varCounter is 3** or value **varIsSuccess is Yes**.
     (varCounter and varIsSuccess are the variables we just created.)